 Global disarmament with just transition for workers in the weapons industry and a policy of détente that reduces conflicts and favors peaceful conflict resolution is essential.
 Military budgets should be slashed worldwide, with those funds redirected to meet human needs and protect the environment.
 The Sustainable Development Goals, at the center of efforts to redistribute resources from militarism to peace, can only be realized through disarmament.

-Peace and social movements, as well as trade unions, in the tradition of Martin Luther King, Jr. and Nelson Mandela, we stand in solidarity with the weak and oppressed of this world, including those suffering poverty, migrants, refugees, and victims of authoritarian, undemocratic regimes.
+As peace and social movements, as well as trade unions, in the tradition of Martin Luther King, Jr. and Nelson Mandela, we stand in solidarity with the weak and oppressed of this world, including those suffering in poverty, migrants, refugees, and victims of authoritarian, undemocratic regimes.
 We need participatory democracy, respect for truth and science, and racial, gender, and economic justice, as much as we need the air we breathe.

 We face the challenges of the globalized world of the 21st century.
 We know that peace is not sufficient in and of itself, but without peace, everything is at risk.
 Peace and justice will only be achieved through engagement of the people, working with peace and other social movements and their networks of cooperation all over the world.